astrohart/MFR/MFR.Expressions.Registry.Validators/README.md

 ##### Summary

-Looks up a localized string similar to Please initialize the value of the Expression property before calling this method..
+Looks up a localized string similar to Please initialize the value of the Metadata property before calling this method..

 <a name='P-MFR-Expressions-Registry-Validators-Properties-Resources-Error_RegistryKeyPathnameBlank'></a>
 ### Error_RegistryKeyPathnameBlank `property`